Stevinson/vectorai/README.md

 ## Setup Instructions

-You must have Docker and docker-compose installed.
+You must have Docker, docker-compose and git LFS installed.

 One piece of manual path setting needs to be done due to a seeming incompatibility with relative paths.
 In `dagster.yaml` the following lines need to be changed to represent